adamgho/bsc-simulations/README.md

 `tools` contains the main tools for simulating random SCMs, data from them, and running the methods.

 - `DAG_tools.R` for simulating random DAGs.
-- `separate_data_tools.R` for simulating random linear Gaussian SCMs and data from them in the Problem A setup.
+- `separate_data_tools.R` for simulating truly separate data.
-- `data_tools.R` for simulating random linear Gaussian SCMs and data from them in the Problem B setup.
+- `data_tools.R` for simulating permuted separate data.
 - `methods.R` for getting parameter estimates and p-values from the different methods.
 - `AUC_tools.R` for calculating area under the curve for the methods on simulated data.